-Resend link indicates they have been sent an invitation and have not yet accepted it.
+Pending indicates they have been sent an invitation and have not yet accepted it.
 These users will not be able to view the meeting in MinuteMe.
-If the user did not receive the email, or has requested you to send it again, click this link to send them an email.
-The link will momentarily disappear while it sends the email, and then reappear after the email is sent.
+If the user did not receive the email, or has requested you to send it again, click the Pending status to reveal a popup menu containing a re-send button.

 Left [meeting] indicates they no longer wish to have access to the meeting.
 These users will not be able to view the meeting in MinuteMe and cannot receive agenda or minutes emails.
 To re-invite them, delete them from the series and save, then add them again, then delete them from the meeting and save, then add them again.